Gjergj-01/Cultural-Classification/README.md

 **Adding more informations to the original dataset**
 Before training any model I decided to enrich the original dataset, using two different approaches.
 First I expoited the wikidata knowledge-graph structure, identifying a set of relevant properties (29 in total) that could serve for the task and for each item, retrieved the corresponding values using SPARQL.

-The second step was to retrieve statistical information (length, number of languages, etc.) form the wikipedia pages of each item. (thanks to [Alessandro](https://github.com/ErFonchio))
+The second step was to retrieve statistical information (length, number of languages, etc.) fromm the wikipedia pages of each item (thanks to [Alessandro](https://github.com/ErFonchio)).

 #### Model